3ki5tj/zcom/lj/README.md

   Program             | Description
 ----------------------|------------------------------------------------------------
-  testmc0.c           | basic Monte Carlo simulation in the NVT ensemble testmc.c            | Monte Carlo simulation in the isothermal-isobaric ensemble testmd0.c           | basic molecular dynamics simulation in the NVT ensemble testmd.c            | molecular dynamics with thermostat and barostat testctr.c           | prototype of the perturbation temperature testref.c           | reference equation of states testsw.c            | print out the switch potential
+  testmc0.c           | basic Monte Carlo simulation in the NVT ensemble testmcnpt.c         | Monte Carlo simulation in the isothermal-isobaric ensemble testmd0.c           | basic molecular dynamics simulation in the NVT ensemble testmdnpt.c         | molecular dynamics in the isothermal-isobaric ensemble testctr.c           | prototype of the perturbation temperature testref.c           | reference equation of states testsw.c            | print out the switch potential